ProfBird/ASP.NET-Core-Demos/WebApiMovie/README.md

 clone or download the whole repository.

-I wrote this app for use with CS295N, Web Development 1:ASP.NET Android, a class I teach at Lane Community College.
+I wrote this app for use with CS295N, Web Development 1:ASP.NET, a class I teach at Lane Community College.

 My blog:
 <https://birdsbits.wordpress.com>